CCPS Inclement Weather Communications

 Q – If the snow or severe weather seems inevitable, what happens next?

 A: Our transportation team will drive through different zones throughout the county and confer on the conditions.
 Phone calls are made to districts in the direction of the snow in order to more accurately match the prediction and timing of the snow with the actual conditions.
 Discussions also occur between neighboring districts.
 This decision–making process begins approximately between 3:30 and 4:30 a.m.
 By approximately 5 a.m., the transportation director, Superintendent, and weather team review all factors and determine if we should close or delay.
 Phone calls are made to all radio and TV stations as well as the bus drivers.
-By approximately 5:30 a.m.
-An “Infinite Campus Messenger Call,” which is designed to call all phone numbers (approximately 14,000) within 15 to 20 minutes.
-If you have NOT received any calls this school year from the school system and you are a parent or legal guardian of a CCPS student, please contact your child's school to be added to the Infinite Campus database.
+No later than 5:30 AM, families will be notified via our ParentSquare Communication system.

 Q – How will CCPS notify parents, students, and staff that we have decided to call off school for the day?